waszil/minimal_bison_parser/README.md

 ## Info
 minimal_grammar.y contains a grammar description that causes shift/reduce errors.

 minimal_grammar_corrected.y contains a description that gets rid of the ambiguity.
+Correction based on this answer: https://stackoverflow.com/a/52299386/1169220

 ## Howto